aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/names-and-indices/_index.md

 type: docs
 weight: 10
 url: /javascript-cpp/names-and-indices/
-description: Learn how to get Conversion between cell name and row/column index through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to perform conversion between cell name and row/column index through the Aspose.Cells for JavaScript via C++ API.
 keywords: JavaScript via C++ Get Cell Name from Row and Column Indices, Get Row and Column Indices from Cell Name, Create safe worksheet names, Add safe worksheet names
 ---

 ## **Get Cell Name from Row and Column Indices**
 It is possible to find a cell's name given the row and column index.
 This article explains how.
-Aspose.Cells for JavaScript via C++ provides the CellsHelper.cellIndexToName method which allows developers to get a cell's name if they provide the row and column index.
+Aspose.Cells for JavaScript via C++ provides the `CellsHelper.cellIndexToName` method which allows developers to get a cell's name if they provide the row and column index.

 {{% alert color="primary" %}}

 Microsoft Excel starts counting row and column indices from 1.
 Unlike Microsoft Excel, Aspose.Cells for JavaScript via C++ starts counting row and column indices from 0.

 {{% /alert %}}

-The following sample code illustrates how to use CellsHelper.cellIndexToName to access the cell's name given a known row and column index.
+The following sample code illustrates how to use `CellsHelper.cellIndexToName` to access the cell's name given a known row and column index.
 The code generates the following output.

 ```html
 <!DOCTYPE html>